hotsoup1415/paideia.github.io/content/_index.md

       subtitle: 'Ongoing list of potential activities for those interested in research or competition physics'
       date_format: Jan 2006
       text: |-
         If you are interested in competition physics, I highly suggest reading Kevin Zhou's <a href="https://knzhou.github.io/writing/Advice.pdf">preliminary advice file.</a> His handouts for physics olympiad, in particular, are extremely high quality, and are great for developing a deeper understanding of mechanics and E & M even if you are not interested in competitions.
+If you are interested in research, see my list here
+      text: |-
+        <a href="/static/uploads/Research_opportunities_list.pdf">Asparagus</a>
     design:
       columns: '2'
   - block: contact